Nottingham direct line of the Midland Railway: The old main line

-The Midland Railway was formed from the amalgamation of other railways, by Act of Parliament of 1844.
+The Midland Railway was formed from the amalgamation of other railways, by the Midland Railway Consolidation Act 1844 (7 & 8 Vict. c. xviii).
 The new company had lines in a large tract of land, connecting Leeds, Derby and Nottingham to Leicester, Peterborough and Birmingham, and was soon expanded to include Bristol, Manchester, Lincoln, and, from 1857, London.
 From 1868 it had its own London terminus, St Pancras.
 In common with many early railways, the Midland Railway had a geographical area in which it was dominant, and it went to considerable lengths to exclude rival railway companies, while simultaneously trying to penetrate their territory.